 Some examples of disability discrimination in the workplace include:

 This is not a complete list of examples of disability discrimination in the workplace; there are many other forms of such discrimination that are legally and morally unacceptable.
-Reach out to our firm if you believe you are the victim of disability discrimination and would like to learn more about reporting the discrimination and/or suing your employer for disability discrimination.
+Reach out to our employment law attorneys in Orange County if you believe you are the victim of disability discrimination and would like to learn more about reporting the discrimination and/or suing your employer for disability discrimination.

 Other such factors include whether the reason for the position is to perform the job function, the number of employees available to perform the function, and whether the function requires specialized expertise.
 Government Code §12926(f)(1).
 Employers must provide reasonable accommodations to assist a disabled applicant or employee in performing the essential functions of the job, unless doing so would cause an undue hardship.
 Government Code §12940(m).
 The elimination of essential job functions is not a reasonable accommodation.

 If you are wondering whether you qualify for workplace protection, view our Disability & Medical Condition Glossary for more information.